Thomas Farr: Jesse Helms campaigns

 In 1984, Farr was involved in the Jesse Helms Senate campaign.
-A 1991 memo from the Department of Justice under the George H.W.
+A 1991 memorandum from the Department of Justice under the George H.W.
 Bush administration stated that "Farr was the primary coordinator of the 1984 'ballot security' program conducted by the NCGOP and 1984 Helms for Senate Committee.
 He coordinated several 'ballot security' activities in 1984, including a postcard mailing to voters in predominantly black precincts which was designed to serve as a basis to challenge voters on election day."

 In 1990, Farr served as the lead legal counsel on Jesse Helms' campaign.
 The campaign mailed two batches of postcards, totaling about 124,000, "virtually exclusively to black voters" warning "that residency requirements were strict and vote fraud was punishable by imprisonment."
 The first batch was sent "exclusively to the black voters who had a change of address associated with their name", while the recipients of the second batch were 93.1% African-American.

 The DOJ sued Helms, saying that the mailers were intended to intimidate African-Americans from voting.
 As the campaign's legal counsel, Farr defended Helms in the DOJ lawsuit.
 Farr himself "denied any role in drafting the postcards and said he did not know about them until after the mailers were sent" and was "'appalled' when he found out about them."
 Gerald Hebert, a former Department of Justice investigator, contradicted Farr's denial, stating that according to "contemporaneous handwritten notes", Farr partook in a meeting planning the postcards.
 The Leadership Conference on Civil and Human Rights and the NAACP Legal Defense and Educational Fund called upon the Senate to further question Farr about his apparent lack of candor.
 Senator Orrin G. Hatch, Republican of Utah and a member of the Senate Judiciary Committee, called the criticisms of Farr “utterly false character assassination nonsense.”